Accounting 3200A - Intermediate Financial Accounting & Reporting I » Spring 2022 » Chapter 2

 Accruals occur when cash flow comes:

-after expense recognition and after revenue recognition
+A. after expense recognition and after revenue recognition

-before expense recognition and before revenue recognition
+B. before expense recognition and before revenue recognition

-before expense recognition and after revenue recognition
+C. after expense recognition and before revenue recognition

-after expense recognition and before revenue recognition
+D. before expense recognition and after revenue recognition

 Question #5